Easy Malabar Mutton Biryani

 24. For the Dum: Grease the bottom and sides of a large pot ( large enough to fit the mutton and rice) very lightly with ghee.

-27. Mold the kneaded wheat flour dough into a thick rope.
-Press all around the rim of the pot and quickly press down with the lid to seal. make sure there are no gaps where dough does not seal the thin gap between the pot and lid.
+27. Mould the kneaded wheat flour dough into a thick rope.
+Press all around the rim of the pot and quickly press down with the lid to seal.
+Make sure there are no gaps where the dough does not seal the thin gap between the pot and lid.

 28. Place an old thick tawa/pan on the burner on high and preheat it till it gets very hot.